cloudfour/transition-hidden-element/README.md

 ## Initialization Options

-When initializing `transitionHiddenElement`, there are two required parameters and two optional parameters:
+When initializing `transitionHiddenElement`, there are two required parameters and four optional parameters:

 ```js
 const simpleFader = transitionHiddenElement({